morningstarxcdcode/my_app/CONTRIBUTING.md

 ## Config safety check

 - The repository includes a small helper script `scripts/validate-next-config.js` that checks your `next.config.*` for common, often-unintentional experimental keys such as `experimental.turbo` that can cause startup warnings or conflicts.
-- That validator runs automatically as a pre-step to `npm run dev` and will print warnings with practical suggestions.
+- That validator runs automatically as a pre-step to `npm run dev` (and `npm run dev:web` / `npm run dev:turbopack`), and will print warnings with practical suggestions.
 It is non-blocking at the moment — it tells you what to fix but doesn’t stop the server from starting.

 If you'd like the validator to be stricter (e.g., fail on warnings), please open a PR and we can discuss elevating that behavior.